emc-openstack/vnx-direct-driver/README_ISCSI.md

 * Assume `iqn.1993-08.org.debian:01:1a2b3c4d5f6g` is the initiator name of the compute node.
 Register `iqn.1993-08.org.debian:01:1a2b3c4d5f6g` in Unisphere
     * Login Unisphere, go to `FNM0000000000->Hosts->Initiators`,
     * Refresh and wait until the initiator `iqn.1993-08.org.debian:01:1a2b3c4d5f6g` with SP Port `A-8v0` appears.
-    * Click the `Register` button, select `CLARiiON/VNX` and enter the host name (which is the output of the Linux command `hostname`) and IP address:
+    * Click the `Register` button, select `CLARiiON/VNX` and enter the host name (which is the output of the linux command `hostname`) and IP address:
         * Hostname : myhost1
         * IP : 10.10.61.1
         * Click Register.
     * Now the host 10.10.61.1 will appear under Hosts->Host List as well.

 * Logout iSCSI on the node:

         $ sudo iscsiadm -m node -u

 * Login VNX from the compute node using the target corresponding to the SPB port:

         $ sudo iscsiadm -m node -T iqn.1992-04.com.emc:cx.apm01234567890.b8 -p 10.10.61.36 -l

-* Register the initiator with the SPB port in Unisphere.
+* Register the initiator with the SPB port in Unisphere .

 * Logout iSCSI on the node: